Archcord-Community/code-of-conduct/README.md

 ### 1.8 - Bot Commands <a name="18---bot-commands"></a>

 Please use designated channels for bot commands to ensure clear conversation flow.
+You cannot abuse bots by repeatedly spamming the bot commands, because that can have a negative impact on the bot's performance.

 **Punishment Escalation:**
 - Depending on severity, you may receive a ticket.